slaytanic87/Tetris/README.md

 =========
 A tetris clone written in JavaFx.

-The number of columns and rows do not correspond to the original Tetris.
+The number of columns and rows model does not correspond to the original Tetris.

 #### Requirements